Thomas Peter Anderson Stuart: Eugenics

-In 1908, Stuart was involved in the founding of the Institute of Tropical Medicine at Townsville and in 1914, he was created a knight bachelor.
-He was a supporter of Francis Galton and the Eugenics Education Society.
+Illness and death

 Early in 1919, he became ill and an exploratory operation disclosed that his abdominal cancer was hopeless.
-That same year, he gave his last lecture which was attended by his son, Bouverie.
-With great courage, he continued to carry out his work to as late as January 1920, and he died on at his home in Double Bay on 29 February 1920.
-He held the Dean of Medicine position since 1883 till his death.
+That same year, he gave his last lecture, which was attended by his son, Bouverie.
+He continued to work until January 1920, and he died on at his home in Double Bay on 29 February 1920.
+He held the Dean of Medicine position from 1883 till his death.

 Lady Stuart and their four sons (two of whom later became medical practitioners) survived him.
 Stuart's portrait by Sir John Longstaff is at the National Gallery, Sydney.
 Marble busts of Stuart by James White are held by the Royal Prince Alfred Hospital and by the University of Sydney.

-A granddaughter Lady (Primrose) Potter was named after his second wife.
+His granddaughter, Lady (Primrose) Potter, was named after his second wife.

 Legacy

 Until 1960, the old Medical School building was called the Barnet-Vernon-Wilkinson Old Medical School Building.
 It was then renamed the Anderson Stuart Building in recognition for Stuart's contribution to the Medical School.
 The building has an engraving of his arms and initials, AS, on the eastern main entrance.